cui1104/fraudulent-job-posting-detector/README.md

 Contributions to this project are welcome!
 Please refer to the contributing guidelines for more information on how to submit issues, propose changes, or add new features.

 ## License
-This project is licensed under the [MIT License](LICENSE.txt) - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.